Identify stress in others and deal with it effectively

-This course offers effective methods for addressing the stress of others and/or your own stress.
+This course offers effective methods to address the levels of stress of others and/or your own stress overload.
 Transparency is paramount.
 Telling someone what you see and how it affects you, starts a dialogue about stress.
 And you make sure the other person is aware of his or her stress level.
 Which flag should you raise?
 Green, orange, or red?

-In this course, rather than looking away, you'll address the stress and talk about it.
-You'll learn not only how to provide comfort, but also how to help others identify their own stress and anxiety symptoms.
-You can use the "raising flags" technique in conversations at work or at home with family, friends, and colleagues: wherever you are working or living with people.
+In this course, rather than shying away from it, you'll address the lvels of stress and talk about it.
+You'll learn not only how to provide comfort, but also how to help others identify their own levels of stress and anxiety symptoms.
+You can use the "raising flags" technique in conversations at work or at home with family, friends, and co-workers: wherever you are working or living with people.
 You assign someone a flag with a specific color.
 Transparency is vital to the success of this technique.

 Everyone has experienced stress.
-Perhaps in your environment you're not used to talking openly about stress.
+Perhaps in your culture you're not used to openly talk about stress.
 You may feel uncomfortable or embarrassed, or embarrass others, when discussing work-related stress or burnout symptoms.
-In any event, take everything you can use from this course and see what fits your situation and your surroundings.
-You're in charge, so you decide!
+Make sure to take pointers from this online course and see what fits your situation and your surroundings.

 You now have an impression of the learning journey.
 Would you like to continue learning?
 Do you want to give yourself a boost?
 Then let's get started.